 Frequently Asked Questions

-Can I get a home loan if I just started a new job in Australia?
+Can I get a mortgage if I just started a new job in Australia?

 Yes, it’s possible to get a home loan even if you’ve just started a new job in Australia.
 While some lenders may require a longer employment history, there are strategies and lenders that can help you secure a loan in this situation.